Lherrera094/Master_Thesis/README.md

 </p>

-* **VMEC_reader**: Script reads wout_* VMEC file, prints the variables names and plots a 3D magnetic surface and the poloidal cross-sextion at the specified angle.
+* **VMEC_reader**: Script reads wout_* VMEC file, prints the variables names, plots the 3D magnetic surface and the poloidal cross-section at the specified angle of the device.

 <p align="center">